canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 There are a few important details in the abov.. code so let's walk line by line.
 After importing the necessary modules, we first set a random seed.
 This is important for reproducibility.
 Given the same inputs and seed, we will always generate the same design on the same machine.
 Next, we define a two dimensional parameter space (:class:`.ParameterSpace`) within the bounds :math:`[0, 1]^2`.
-Note that in general, bounds do not have to be equal, they can be any finite number as long as the lower bound at the index m representing the variable m is smaller than the upper bound at the index m.
+In general, bounds need not be equal.
+They can be any finite values, provided the lower bound for a variable is smaller than its corresponding upper bound.
 Following, we initiate an :class:`.OrthogonalSamplingDesigner` with the parameter. :code:`inter_bin_randomness=0.`.
 This controls the randomness of the placement of samples within the bins.
 A value of 0. places the samples exactly in the middle of the bins, whereas a value of 0.8 (default) would lead to